 IRIS Accountancy Suite - Crashing issues

-Identifying the cause of the crash
+Identifying the cause of a crash

 - When IRIS experiences a crash do any dialog boxes appear?

 If you repeat the same reproduction steps for more than one client do you get the same crash?

-- Is the crash occurring for different types of clients?
+Is the crash occurring for different types of clients?

-Do all users of IRIS get the same crash when trying the same steps?
+Do all users of IRIS get the crash when trying the same steps?

 Do all workstations get the same crash when trying the same steps?

 If so, does the application server crash when following the same reproductions steps as the workstations?

 - For example, if you are on version 20.2.0 and you are having these issues then updating to the latest version 20.3.0 will update your software and repair any broken/missing files